 FIRST: The wedding officiant should contact the county clerk of the county where the marriage license is to be filed (preferably doing so over the phone) to verify that the ULC ordination is in fact accepted in said county.
-All but three states consistently accept the Universal Life Church Ministries’s credential, so the ULC wedding officiant should be able to successfully acquire the marriage license as long as it is going to be filed in any state but Pennsylvania, Tennessee, or Virginia.

-THIRD: The wedding officiant should visit our site, the homepage of the Universal Life Church Ministries, to order the documentation that the aforementioned county clerk will require of them.
-The ULC guarantees that if a state or county requires a wedding officiant who became ordained online to present something – from credentials to affidavits to letters of good standing – in order to file for a marriage license, the “Ministry Products” section of the carries it.
+THIRD: The wedding officiant should visit our site, the homepage of the Universal Life Church, to order the documentation that the aforementioned county clerk will require of them.
+The ULC guarantees that if a state or county requires a wedding officiant who became ordained online to present something - from credentials to affidavits to letters of good standing - in order to file for a marriage license, the "Ministry Products" section of the carries it.
 We even offer packages specifically tailored for places like Las Vegas and New York City that contain all of the documentation a ULC minister needs to perform wedding ceremonies there.

 Failure to follow the above three steps could easily result in the marriage failing to receive official legal recognition; this will cause the wedding to be a waste of all parties' time, effort, and money, not to mention a massive headache for the wedding officiant and the couple.